markgatland/py8080/README.md

 ```

 If no filename is provided, defaults to Space Invaders demo.
 (File can be created by concatenating Space Invaders ROM files in the order: invaders.h, invaders.g, invaders.f, invaders.e)

+Provide sound files in `sound/` folder, these are .wav files that can be found on the internet named `0.wav` through `18.wav`, although only 0-8 are required.

 ## Controls